"Many Bots" design approach

 - A Greeter bot that will serve to provide our existing Welcome, Goodbye, and Fallback dialogs.

-- An Order bot that will contain our Billing Question and Order Status dialogs.
+- An Order bot that will contain our Make Payment and Order Status dialogs.

-- A Small Talk bot that will contain our Agent Escalation and some Small Talk functionality that we'll develop later in this tutorial.
+- A Service bot that will contain our Agent Escalation and frequently asked questions that we'll develop later in this tutorial.

 Step 1: Create the Greeter bot

-Instead of creating these new bots from scratch, we will copy our Getting Started bot into three new bots and strip away the unnecessary functionality from each.
+Instead of creating these new bots from scratch, we will copy our Getting Started bot into three new bots and strip away the unnecessary functionality from each copy.

 - Expand the More Settings menu, and scroll towards the bottom until you see the Export Bot option.
 Click the download icon to generate a JSON-formatted copy of the Getting Started bot.